Manoj-Paramsetti/Password-Generator/README.md

 ## How to protect you from the internet 🔒
 Change your password monthly or four times a year to be more secure and don't disclose your password to anyone.
 Avoid public networks and don't log in to any unauthorized website.

-Use a unique password to all the websites. you can do this by adding your social media name with the username or password in the end/start on the script
+Use a unique password to all the websites. you can do this by adding your social media name with the username or password at the end/start on the script

     Eg. username: manoj-paramsetti@linkedin
         password: password@linkedin